 Avocado Egg Salad is a great use for hard-boiled eggs, lightened up with yogurt & studded with creamy chunks of avocado, yummy on a sandwich or over salad!

 Easter is right around the corner, and that always gets me a-brainstormin' ideas for how to use up all those impending, leftover, hard-boiled Easter eggs.
-Last year I featured a cutesy, kid-appealing idea, so this spring, I think a yummy, family-friendly recipe is in order.
-And while everyone knows how to make egg salad, have you ever tried taking it up a notch with healthy, decadent avocado?
-(As an aside, any food that can be described as both healthy and decadent in the same breath has my lifelong loyalty and adoration...)
+While everyone knows how to make egg salad, have you ever tried taking it up a notch with healthy, decadent avocado?
+Say hello to Avocado Egg Salad!

 When I make egg salad, I like to use half mayo (for flavor) and half plain yogurt (to lighten things up).

 I also prefer to add a splash of apple cider vinegar for a little zing, although Dijon mustard can accomplish a similar outcome.

 If I have fresh herbs on hand, I stir those in as well for a pop of fresh, bright flavor.

 And all of that is exactly what this recipe entails...but with the addition of diced avocado.